MirantisContainers/mke-docs/content/docs/release-notes/known-issues.md

 ## [BOP-879] External Address flag is ignored when upgrading from a 1 manager MKE cluster

-When you upgrade a single-manager MKE 3 cluster, the `--external-address` flag is ignored.
+When you upgrade a single-manager MKE 3 cluster, the `--external-address` flag of the `mkectl upgrade` command is ignored.

 **Workaround:**